Irish Lamb Stew

 - Make Ahead Tip: Cover and refrigerate for up to 2 days or freeze for up to 1 month. | Equipment: 6-quart slow cooker

-Exchanges: 1 starch, 2 vegetables, 2 lean meat
+Exchanges 1 starch, 2 vegetable, 2 lean meat